kkrizanovic/RNAseqEval/RNAseq_benchmark/RNAseq_benchmark.md

 As with real datasets match rate is alculated using errorrates.py script from https://github.com/isovic/samscripts, by comparing alignments from the SAM file to the reference genome.

 ## Resource usage measurement
+Resource consumption is measured by a fork of cgmmetime tool avaiable at https://github.com/isovic/cgmemtime.git.